-The rest of the paper is organized below.
-We first introduce the statistical framework for model calibration problem.
-Numerical examples and code will be provided along the methodology to illustrate the implemented methods in the \pkg{RobustCalibration} package.
-Then we give an overview of the architecture of the package, and we provide additional numerical examples for comparison.
-Closed form expressions of likelihood functions, derivatives, posterior distributions and computational algorithms are outlined in Appendix.
+The rest of the paper is organized below. {We first give an overview of the \CRANpkg{RobustCalibration} package to introduce the main functions and their usage.
+We further introduce methodology and numerical examples to illustrate the implemented methods in the \CRANpkg{RobustCalibration} package.
+Closed form expressions of likelihood functions, derivatives, posterior distributions and computational algorithms are outlined in the Appendix. }